Online Master of Science in Computer Information Systems Degree

 (One course/4 credits)

-Students who are not choosing to complete a concentration must take MET CS 546 Quantitative Methods for Information Systems in addition to the core requirements and elective options.
+Students who are not choosing to complete a concentration must take MET CS 546 Introduction to Probability and Statistics in addition to the core requirements and elective options.

 (Four courses/16 credits)